pschmidtwalter/LWFBrook90R/README.md

   - [x] Use of sub-day resolution precipitation interval data.
   - [x] Optional writing of model log-file that contains the former commandline-feed.
-  - [ ] Implementation of an error-routine.
-Currently, R crashes when the interface function `f_brook90` is called with wrong parameters.
+  - [x] Implementation of an error-routine.
+No stop calls in Fortran code.
-    However, this never happens, as `runLWFB90` takes care of correct input for `f_brook90`.
+  - [ ] Return model ouput directly back to R. Currrently, the executable code writes its own output text-files, which raises a warning on CRAN-check (no Stdin/Stdout writing)

 ## Authors